Continy/FlowFormer/README.md

 python test.py --eval tartanair/small/things --datadir YourData
 ```

-The above command indicates that the optical flows will be stored in `results/tartanair/small/things`, and your picture set in `datasets/YourData`.
+The above command indicates that the optical flow will be stored in `results/tartanair/small/things`, and your image set in `datasets/YourData`.

-You can specify the default datadir in test.py ahead of time to omit the length of the commands.
+You can specify the default datadir in `test.py` ahead of time to omit the length of the commands.

 The default image sequence format is: